Girl: How a Word Became Flesh

 Cultural Notes

-Gendering of childhood: By the late 1500s and into the 1600s, boy emerged as a counterpart to girl, with both words settling into the gendered roles we recognise today
+Gendering of childhood: By the late 1500s and into the 1600s, boy emerged as a counterpart to girl, with both words settling into the gendered roles we recognize today

 Literary history: In Middle English, authors like Chaucer used girl flexibly, often as a gender-neutral term for children